cheeselump/HMX-Thermal-V3/README.md

 This setup was deployed for hotel use in Singapore.

 You will need the Arduino IDE, and Visual Studio for this code.

+I decided to make this code public in the interest of social good, especially if this may help mankind combat COVID-19.